 Lizzie didn't like her daughter-in-law, Eva Lena, very much at all.
 Why I'll never understand for she was like the sweetest Cinderella.
 Lizzie always said mean things to her, accused her of stealing, wrote mean letters to her step-son, William Phillip and daughter-in-law Florence, threatening eviction from the cottage they rented from William's father, the Judge.
 I have a copy of one of those letters, not nice.

-When Lizzie's husband William died, she sold the farm house where they lived.
-She took all the belongings and sold the house much to the chagrin of her step-son William Phillip.
-The only item he was left of his mothers, Ada Louise Houston Roesch, was a hurricane lamp without the shade.
+When Lizzie's husband William died, she took all the belongings and sold the house much to the chagrin of her step-son William Phillip.
+The only item she left William that belonged to his mothers Ada Louise Houston Roesch, was a hurricane lamp without the shade.
 Six weeks later she moved from Florida and went to go live with her son in Washington.